 Offering guarantees or easy return policies can mitigate the financial risk customers perceive.
 According to a Retail Dive survey (2023), 79% of consumers check the return policy before purchasing.
 A reassuring return policy or guarantee can significantly sway their decision in your favor.

-D. Showcasing Longevity and Consistency of Your Business
+D. Showcasing the Longevity and Consistency of Your Business

 Longevity and consistency are key trust markers for risk-averse consumers.
-If your business has been around for a while, make sure to highlight this in your marketing message.
+If your business has been around for a while, highlight this in your marketing message.
 If you’re a newer business, emphasize consistency in product quality, customer service, and brand values.

 E. Utilizing Influencers and Partnerships to Reduce Perceived Risk

 Influencers and strategic partnerships can also help mitigate perceived risk.
-According to a MediaKix survey (2023), 60% of consumers have made a purchase based on an influencer’s recommendation.
-Influencers or partners who already have your target audience’s trust can effectively convey your brand’s credibility.
+According to a MediaKix survey (2023), 60% of consumers have purchased based on an influencer’s recommendation.
+Influencers or partners with your target audience’s trust can effectively convey your brand’s credibility.

 - Influencer Collaborations: Collaborate with influencers who resonate with your target audience.
 Their endorsement can help alleviate perceived risks.